Bad Girls Club season 10

-House
+Residence

 The house was on North Druid Hills which is a few miles northeast of downtown Atlanta.
 The house was originally built for Fred Milani and was built as a replica of the White House.
 The exterior of the house was remodeled and included a pink roof and a Bad Girls Club logo above the door.
 Art directors who designed and furnished the house, Jeffrey Eyser and Alexis Karpf, said "We wanted to keep it very vintage, but modern".
 The walls were painted with brights colors.
 The backyard had a pool and the girls' pictures were tall standing cutouts and had long magnetic strips to stick to the cutouts.
 The in-house confessional had pink and purple stained glass windows in the background giving it a church "confess your sins" illusion.
 The walls of the living room had colorful crown molding scattered about.
 The kitchen had artificial grass flooring which bleeds into the hallway.
 The phone room was designed as a gazebo.
 The beauty room had a "Southern salon vibe" and had vintage chairs and a neon sign which read "BEAUTY ROOM".
 The house also had a stripper pole.